 #7: Steve Bisciotti, Baltimore Ravens

 Steve Bisciotti has taken more of a hands-on approach with the Ravens than some other owners, and it has gone tremendously well.
 Despite Brian Billick winning the Super Bowl as head coach one year after Bisciotti purchased his first minority stake, Bisciotti replaced him with John Harbaugh in 2007.
-Harbaugh had a limited track record with just one year as a defensive backs coach and several as a special teams coach, but Harbaugh has been an overwhelming success as head coach.
-Bisciotti was fortunate enough to purchase a team with Ozzie Newsome as its general manager, but the promotion of Eric DeCosta to replace him has gone very well.
+Harbaugh has been an overwhelming success as head coach.
+The promotion of Eric DeCosta as general manager has also gone very well thus far.

 #6: Arthur Blank, Atlanta Falcons

-Named by ESPN in 2021 as the Sports Philanthropist of the Year, Arthur Blank has worked hard to improve the city of Atlanta through his ownership of the Falcons and Atlanta United of Major League Soccer.
-The Arthur M. Blank Family Foundation has done great work with at-risk youth and underserved communities in the area.
+Named by ESPN in 2021 as the Sports Philanthropist of the Year, Arthur Blank has worked hard to improve the city of Atlanta with his foundation for local at-risk youth and underserved communities.
 The Falcons made the Super Bowl in 2017, but Blank hasn’t hesitated to make significant changes to keep the team fresh and competitive.
-Blank hired Terry Fontenot, the first black general manager in team history, in 2021.
-Fontenot hired head coach Arthur Smith to help lead the new era of Falcons football.
-Atlanta’s rebuild will likely take multiple years, but that won’t keep Blank from being one of the best owners in the sport.
+Blank hired Terry Fontenot and Arthur Smith to lead the new era of Falcons football and things are looking up for this franchise on the whole.

 #5: Jeffrey Lurie, Philadelphia Eagles

 Since Jeffery Lurie purchased the Eagles in 1994, they have made the playoffs in over half of their seasons, won the division nine times, and appeared in the Super Bowl twice.
 Lurie’s Eagles won Super Bowl LII over the Patriots following the 2017 season.
-Andy Reid had a long run of success in Philadelphia as the head coach and de facto general manager.
-The quick pivot to Howie Roseman as general manager has paid dividends.
-He has built a consistently winning team and put the Eagles in an excellent position for the future.
+Hiring Howie Roseman as the team’s general manager has been a masterstroke as he has built a consistent winner and put the Eagles in an excellent position for the future.
 Lurie may not be the wealthiest owner in the NFL, but his ownership has seen consistent success in one of the highest-pressure markets in the country.

 #4: Hunt family, Kansas City Chiefs